- Written by Dr.Mehmet Demircioglu

 A crown can look thin even while it is improving.
 This is frustrating for patients because the crown is often seen in mirrors, elevator lights, photographs, and overhead light.
 It can feel more exposed than the front.

-This is why crown hair transplant planning must be realistic from the beginning.
+Crown hair transplant planning must be realistic from the beginning.
 The crown can consume many grafts while still giving a moderate visual improvement.

 If you had crown work, your monthly photos should include a top view from the same height and the same light.
 Do not compare a dry crown in soft light with a wet crown under flash.
 That comparison will almost always punish the result.

 Many crown cases continue to mature later than the patient expects.
 If the front looks better earlier, the crown may feel behind.
-That does not automatically mean the crown failed, but it does mean the patient needs careful and consistent documentation.
+That does not always mean the crown failed, but it does mean the patient needs careful and consistent documentation.

 How do I know whether native hair loss is changing the picture?